mmfahey/EnergyConverter/README.md

 # Spectrochemical Energy Converter

 ## Description
-Android APK written in python/kivy that allows scientists to quickly and easily convert common energy units used.
+Command-line tool written in python that allows scientists to quickly and easily convert common energy units used.

 ## Project Status
-Published on Google Play, small bug fixes will be made and potentially an IOS version will be released in the coming months.
+This project has been expanded to be used on mobile platforms as opposed to being used as a command line tool.
+This project will be updated with added units that are included or added to the mobile app.

 ## Installation
-The live APK can be found on the Google Play store and can be installed on any android device.

-On Windows or Linux computers, the python package (main.py) can be run as long as the EnergyConversions.py is found in the same directory.
-This will generate the GUI and allow users to work with the energy conversion tools on their PCs.

-Building a modified APK from the python package requires Buildozer to be configured on a linux machine or VM.
+Must have python installed on PC/linux and the EnergyConversions.py saved in parent directory to use conversions.

 ## Usage

-'''python main.py'''
+'''python
+import EnergyConversions

+#converts 5 eV to wavenumbers
+EnergyConversions.convert2wavenumber('eV', 5)

+#converts 200 nm to eV
+EnergyConversions.convert2eV('nm', 200)
+'''

 ## Support
 Contact the author at mmfahey92@gmail.com

 ## Roadmap
-Plan on releasing and IOS version by Fall 2021 and plan on continued bug fixes and update implementations as wanted or needed.
+No planned updates.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.